 We hope this article provides a better understanding of Grants of Representation and where a Grant of Probate or Letters of Administration are needed.

 Whether you are here because you are writing your own Will or you are executing or administering a deceased estate, you should seek professional estate planning advice.
-Feel free to give us a call and we’d be happy to connect you with our specialist estate administration partners.
+To speak with our team of estate planning experts at any stage, call (03) 9917 3388.